 Colorado has a complementary use tax that applies when sales tax is owed but was not collected, if, for instance, the seller had not been authorized as a vendor.
 When personal property on which sales tax was not collected is consumed, the consumer is responsible for remitting the use tax to the state.
 Instructions and forms for filing use tax are available on the Department of Revenue website.

 Sales and use taxes are subject to the TABOR limit on state revenue and spending.
 In addition to the state sales tax, the state collects and administers sales taxes levied by counties, statutory cities, and special districts.
-Home rule cities are responsible for administering their own sales taxes.
+Home rule cities are responsible for administering their own sales taxes; however, some choose to have the state collect sales tax on their behalf.
 Vendors are required to file a sales tax return for each business location they operate; doing so allows the Department of Revenue to distribute local sales tax revenue to the appropriate taxing district.
 Local sales tax revenue is not subject to the state TABOR limit, but is subject to local government TABOR limitations.

 Use taxes are due on April 15, following the year in which sales occurred.
 Beginning in tax year 2015, use taxes may be reported on the state individual income tax return.

 There are 80 sales and use tax exemptions, many of which allow the state to avoid “tax pyramiding,” whereby individual products are taxed multiple times at multiple stages of the production cycle.2 Other exemptions include most food for domestic home consumption and both gasoline and diesel fuel, which are instead subject to fuel excise taxes.
 The Department of Revenue publishes information on sales and use tax exemptions in its biennial Tax Profile and Expenditure Report.
-The 10 largest sales and use tax exemptions are listed below.
+Several of the historically large sales and use tax exemptions are listed below.

 sales of tangible personal property that becomes a component part of a manufactured product or service;4